soniafriesen/fileusage/README.md

 # fileusage
-Reads teh directory of your hard drive without messing with it.
-Depemding on options of user, it can look for certain .name files (.exe,.txt etc)
+Reads the directory of your hard drive without messing with it.
+Depending on options of user, it can look for certain .name files (.exe,.txt etc)